IlyaGulya/setup-crowdin-cli/memory-bank/activeContext.md

    - **How to document the simplified Docker image building process**
    - **How to document the "mark as latest" functionality**
    - **How to document the AWT stripper integration and its benefits**
    - **How to document which AWT-related operations are now unsupported**
+   - **How to document the supported platforms and architectures**
+   - **How to document the platform-specific binary selection feature**